-Today, Whitworth Hall which is late Georgian in style, is a hotel noted for its beautiful surrounding 73 acre country park and ornamental lake, waterfowl and a herd of fallow deer that can be hand-fed on the purchase of bags of appropriate food at the park.
+Today, Whitworth Hall, which is late Georgian in style, is a hotel noted for its beautiful surrounding 73 acre country park.
+Here we find an ornamental lake, waterfowl and a herd of fallow deer that can be hand-fed on the purchase of bags of appropriate food at the park.

 Page Bank and Byers Green